jlcarr/LeetCode/README.md

 - **Memory**: 30.93 MB
 - **Solution**: We can xor the results with k to get mismatched bits, after which we need a count: the Hamming weight.
 Python has a convenient `count_bits` method.

+### Problem 3043
+- **Name**: Find The Length of the Longest Prefix
+- **Runtime**: 1045 ms
+- **Memory**: 28 MB
+- **Solution**: We can create a trie from one of the arrays so that we can quickly search for the longest common prefix with the second array.
+We can also decompose an integer into digits quickly with modulo and integer division, and a stack.

 ### Problem 3068
 - **Name**: Find the Maximum Sum of Node Values
 - **Runtime**: 955 ms